TLS97/data-access-with-sqlclient/README.md

 # Data Access with SQLClient

 This project has two parts.
-The first is a C# Console Application for accessing data in Microsoft SQL Server by using SQLClient and the repository pattern.
+The DataAccessWithSQLClient folder contains a C# Console Application for accessing data in Microsoft SQL Server by using SQLClient and the repository pattern.
 A database named 'Chinook' which models the iTunes database of customers purchasing tracks is used.

 The second part is a folder of SQL scripts that creates a database of Superheroes, Assistants and Powers.
 The data tables are altered, updated, deleted and data is inserted into them.